 - Agencies must consider past performance and report in CPARS - The FAR requires agencies to monitor compliance with past performance evaluation requirements and enter PPI in CPARS.
-FAR 42.15 - CPARS is tied to other databases, such as Federal Procurement Data System, Past Performance Information Retrieval System ("PPIRS"), and Federal Awardee Performance and Integrity Information System ("FAPIIS") - PPIRS is usually the primary source relied upon by source selection officials - Evaluations must include a clear nontechnical description of the contract and "clear relevant information that accurately depicts the contractor's performance and be based on objective facts supported by . . . performance data."
+FAR 42.15 - CPARS is tied to other databases, such as the Federal Awardee Performance and Integrity Information System ("FAPIIS") - CPARS is usually the primary source relied upon by source selection officials - Evaluations must include a clear nontechnical description of the contract and "clear relevant information that accurately depicts the contractor's performance and be based on objective facts supported by . . . performance data."
 Agencies must use certain prescribed evaluation factors, including quality of the product or service, cost control in cost contracts, timeliness, management and small business subcontracting.
 FAR 42.1503(b)